Amarkant814/groupchat/README.md

 # Groupchat App

     This is a simple group chat application which enables users to chat with each other in a group.

-### Tech Stack Used
-    UI: Vue JS
-    API: Node JS
-    DB: MySQL
+    There are two types of users - admin and normal users.
+When you click Signup then you create account as an admin.
+    When an admin signs in and clicks on the 'Add User' link and provides credentials then a normal user is created.
+    Only admin can add users, create a group, and remove participants from the group.
+    Each user of a group can chat with every other user and like each other's messages in real time.
+    Every user can see all other users and add participants in that group and check who has liked messages as well.

-  ### Required Softwares/Tools
+  ### Softwares/Tools used
     1. Node js
     2. Vue-CLI
     3. MySQL
+    4. MySQL Workbench
   ### Source Code
 [https://github.com/amarkant814/groupchat.git](https://github.com/Amarkant814/groupchat.git)